Status: The Trustee Act received Royal Assent on April 29, 2022

-If passed, the new Trustee Act will replace existing legislation with a new model that sets clear provisions to support improved day-to-day function of trusts for Albertans, including charities and businesses.
+The act replaces existing legislation with a new model that sets clear provisions to support improved day-to-day function of trusts for Albertans, including charities and businesses.

-- requiring a trustee to exercise the care, diligence, and skill of a prudent person in a new duty of care provision, which would provide increased consumer protection consistent with similar provisions in the Estate Administration Act for a personal representative administering an estate
+- requiring a trustee to exercise the care, diligence and skill of a prudent person in a new duty of care provision, which would provide increased consumer protection consistent with similar provisions in the Estate Administration Act for a personal representative administering an estate

 - including a duty to report to beneficiaries and to be responsive to beneficiary requests would provide transparency and ensures proper administration of a trust

 - allowing for a temporary trustee when a trustee is temporarily absent or incapacitated

 - allowing for the removal of an unfit trustee and adding a process for a trustee to resign